peterszabo79/TheDoorsGame/README.md

 - I tested playing this game in different browsers: Chrome, Safari, Firefox, Opera.
 - I confirmed that the game is counting the right answers always correctly.
 - I confirmed that the colours and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.
--

 ---

 # Validator Testing
 - HTML
   - No errors were returned when passing through the official W3C validator.
-All pages were tested: Home, Gallery and Contact.

 - CSS
   - No errors were returned when passing through the official (Jigsaw) validator.

 - JS:
-  - No errors were returned when passing through the JSHint validator,but i have warnings.
+  - No errors were returned when passing through the JSHint validator, but I have warnings.

 - Accessibility
   - I confirmed that the colours and fonts chosen are easy to read and accessible by running it through Lighthouse in Devtools.